Skip to content

 4. Go to the Advanced tab > BGP settings, and make sure you select No.

-4. Create an IPsec VPN connection
+5. Create an IPsec VPN Connection

-Choose the following settings when creating your VPN connection:
+Choose the following settings when creating your VPN Connection:

-2. Local network gateway: Select the local network gateway created in step 3.
+2. Local network gateway: Select the Local Network Gateway created in step 3.

 3. Use Azure Private IP Address: Disabled